Gh0stlyKn1ght/Gh0stlyKn1ght/README.md

 # **👤 About **

-I’m **Gh0stlyKn1ght**, a Computer Science, Engineering, and Robotics educator who turns classrooms into real-world innovation labs.
-I teach with a blend of industry-driven STEM practice, cyberpunk creativity, and no-nonsense technical skill—preparing students to think, build, break, fix, and engineer like professionals.

-My work bridges **electronics, robotics, cybersecurity, sustainable engineering, and design thinking**, using hands-on learning, competitive robotics, and digital fabrication to push students beyond worksheets and into real problem-solving.
-Whether it’s VEX robotics, microcontrollers, CAD modeling, Wi-Fi engineering, ethical hacking, or web security, I make sure every project connects to actual modern tech careers.

-I build full-year learning paths that integrate platforms like **Tinkercad, VEXcode, Arduino, Khan Academy, and Code.org**, bringing accessible and future-focused STEM education to every learner.

-Outside the classroom, I spend my time **mentoring young builders, hackers, and creators**, helping them level up in robotics, cybersecurity, engineering, and technical problem-solving.
-My specialty is **web application security and ethical hacking**—breaking systems down, understanding how and why they fail, and teaching students how to build smarter, safer technology.
+I’m **Gh0stlyKn1ght** — an engineering, cybersecurity, and software-focused educator who brings real-world tech and modern industry practices into the classroom.
+I’m new to the robotics world, but I come from a background in cybersecurity, ethical hacking, networking, and web application security, and I teach robotics the same way security engineers work: build, test, break, understand, improve.

+I focus on hands-on engineering, digital fabrication, microcontrollers, web tech, and competitive robotics to push students beyond worksheets and into real-world problem-solving.
+I don’t believe in “follow the instructions” engineering—I want students learning how the systems work and why.

+My teaching blends robotics, electronics, cybersecurity fundamentals, and software design using platforms like Arduino, VEXcode, Tinkercad, Khan Academy, and Code.org.
+My goal is to give students practical, transferable skills that lead into modern tech careers—not outdated curriculum.

+I also serve as the Head Coach and lead mentor for a high school FIRST Robotics Competition team, where I’m building the team’s engineering process, documentation systems, technical workflows, and competitive robotics foundation.
+I focus on creating a student-driven engineering culture—one that encourages experimentation, design thinking, safety, and professional engineering habits.

+My background is in cybersecurity and web application security, and I bring that mindset into robotics and engineering instruction: understanding how systems fail, how to troubleshoot them, and how to build better technology because of it.

-When I’m not engineering or teaching, I’m deep into cinema—especially **French New Wave, Czech New Wave, Japanese cinema, cyberpunk aesthetics**, and **35mm film scan restorations**.
+When I’m not teaching or building, I’m deep into cinema—especially Japanese film, New Wave movements, cyberpunk aesthetics, and 35mm film restoration.

-I also build and maintain my own tools, including **DeepSniff**, **Gh0stlyFi**, and a growing archive of cybersecurity and OSINT resources—all designed to make complex concepts easier to understand and more engaging to learn.

-My teaching philosophy is simple:
-**“Smarter, not harder. ”**
-My Favorite qoute is:
-***"HACK THE PLANET!"***
+I also develop my own tools—DeepSniff, Gh0stlyFi, and other projects that blend networking, visualization, and security analysis.
+I’m committed to building learning environments where students actually engineer, innovate, and experiment—not just study theory.

+**“This is our world now… the world of the electron and the switch.”**

+**— The Hacker Manifesto (1986)**

 ---